tiuscia/ticketing-app/README.md

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about this Next.js project, take a look at the following resources:

 - [Mongoose](https://mongoosejs.com/docs/) - learn about Mongoose
 - [Next.js with Mongoose](https://www.mongodb.com/developer/how-to/nextjs-with-mongoose/) - learn how to use MongoDB with Next.js